SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Carotid artery angioplasty and stenting (CAS) is done using a small surgical cut.

-• The surgeon places a catheter (a flexible tube) through the cut into an artery.
+• The provider places a catheter (a flexible tube) through the cut into an artery.
 It is carefully moved up to your neck to the blockage in your carotid artery.
 Moving x-ray pictures (fluoroscopy) are used to see the artery and guide the catheter to the correct position.

-• Next, the surgeon will move a wire through the catheter to the blockage.
+• Next, the provider will move a wire through the catheter to the blockage.
 Another catheter with a very small balloon on the end will be pushed over this wire and into the blockage.
 Then the balloon is inflated.

 • The balloon presses against the inside wall of your artery.
 This opens the artery and allows more blood to flow to your brain.
 A stent (a wire mesh tube) may also be placed in the blocked area.
 The stent is inserted at the same time as the balloon catheter.
 It expands with the balloon.
 The stent is left in place to help keep the artery open.